Nationalization of oil supplies: History

+On August 19, 1953, Mossadeq was forced to leave office through a military coup.
+He was replaced by pro-Western general Fazlollah Zahedi.
+So, the AIOC became The British Petroleum Company in 1954, and resumed operations in Iran.
+However, it was not allowed to monopolise Iranian oil as before.
+It was limited to a new international consortium.
+On the other hand, the Shah Mohammad Reza Pahlevi recovered the throne and he becomes one of the big western allies in the region, he rules with iron hand supported by the United States military help and by a powerful police, the SAVAK.
+He suppresses the political parties and a politics of modernization of the country undertakes; he also undertakes agricultural reforms, nationalizes natural resources and extends the vote to the women.
+He also leans towards the laicism and towards the recognition of Israel.

 Major oil companies had the technology and expertise and they negotiated concession agreements with the developing countries; the companies were given exclusive rights to explore and develop the production of oil within the country in exchange for making risky investments, discovering the oil deposits, producing the oil, and paying local taxes.
 The concession agreements made between the oil-producing country and the oil company specified a limited area the company could utilize, lasted a limited amount of time, and required the company to take all the financial and commercial risks as well as pay the host governments surface taxes, royalties, and production taxes.
 As long as companies met those requirements, governments promised the companies would be able to claim any of the oil they mined.
 As a result, the world's oil was largely in the hands of seven corporations based in the United States and Europe, often called the Seven Sisters.
-Five of the companies were American (Chevron, Exxon, Gulf, Mobil, and Texaco), one was British (British Petroleum), and one was Anglo-Dutch (Royal Dutch/Shell).
+Five of the companies were American (Chevron, Exxon, Gulf, Mobil, and Texaco), one was British (BP), and one was Anglo-Dutch (Royal Dutch Shell).
 These companies have since merged into four: Shell, ExxonMobil, Chevron, and BP.
 The nations with oil reserves were unhappy with the percentage of the profits they had negotiated.
 But, due to the inclusion of choice-of-law clauses, the sovereign host countries could not simply change the contracts arbitrarily.
 In other words, disputes over contract details would be settled by a third party instead of the host country.
 The only way for host countries to alter their contracts was through nationalization (expropriation).

 Although undeveloped nations originally welcomed concession agreements, some nationalists began to argue that the oil companies were exploiting them.
 Led by Venezuela, oil-producing countries realized that they could control the price of oil by limiting the supply.
 The countries joined together as OPEC and gradually governments took control of oil supplies.

 Before the 1970s there were only two major incidents of successful oil nationalization—the first following the Bolshevik Revolution of 1917 in Russia and the second in 1938 in Mexico.